iati-data-access/iati-data-access.github.io/docs/data-notes/README.md

 <DataGapsYear />

 [^1]: Signifies whether this spending was originally part of a multi-country project, and funding to this country has been calculated, based on the percentage splits of the activity between countries.

-[^2]: Signifies whether this spending is related to COVID-19.
-Only includes transactions specifically tagged with COVID-19 according to the [IATI COVID-19 Publishing Guidance](https://iatistandard.org/en/news/updated-covid-19-guidance-iati-publishers/).